 Failing to consciously assess oneself regularly is easily summerised as ‘subconscious living’.
 Or a phrase I’ve used many time and relate with all to well, ‘comatose living’.
 When the conscience isn’t being engaged, we can only live subconsciously.
 Failing to engage that conscience regularly blinds us to the checkpoints and gauges that indicate our either our progress toward or distancing from our best selves.
 Ignoring gauges leads to suffering avoidable damages and dramas.
 Regularly checking in is how we keep everything moving forward.
 Conscience alignment is the primary contributing factor determining the extent of one’s function.

-Conscience alignment itself is the process of sowing the seeds of truth already banked within your mind, into the rest of your being.
+Conscience alignment itself is the process of sowing the seeds of truth already banked within your mind, into the rest of your being to ensure end to end consistency.
 It is the physically enacting of that which you already mentally know or suspect to be right.
 Only once enacted does the rest of your being really begin to ‘know’ that truth.
 We don’t really know truth that we don’t live, even if we can recite the concept by memory.
 Without action there is no alignment.
 Deviating from alignment, failing to align, refusing to align or doing nothing at all, will all result in further misalignment & dysfunction.

 The most basic building blocks used to better connect with our own conscience and then in turn construct a more meaningful and happy existence, include things like truth, light and life.
 All such things are analysed and utilised via our conscience.
 The conscience is like a science lab for experimenting with truth.
 We can run a few theoretical tests in our minds and if it proves potentially valid, we can being enacting that truth for further analysis.
 When we’re conscience aligned, we’re more thoroughly assessing these things and in turn remain more susceptible or sensitive to these things.
 This then increases our capacity to identify and apply further truth.
 When we’re living in discord with our conscience however, we tend to numb ourselves, becoming more and more blind to these building blocks or how to effectively utilise them.

 This is perhaps never more evident when we’re blinded by emotion, like when we’re angry and we have no desire to engage our conscience at all which results in us not caring at all about truths that we would otherwise value and honour when considered in a more sober-minded state.
 If “long-term me” doesn’t agree with “short-term me”, then the latter is likely numbing his conscience for some short-term-gain (aka gratifying) result.
 Truth that we’re willing and trying to ‘feel’ (aka engaging the truth with our conscience) will contribute more drive and motivation towards edification than truth that we’re willing and trying to ‘understand’.
 Both are helpful but ‘feeling’ truth should be prioritised.
 It involves a ‘changing’ experience that just doesn’t occur when somebody is only pursuing an understanding.
-The conscience is separate to the mind, at least in part.
+The conscience is separate to the mind, at least in part, evidenced by the conflict that can exist between the two: knowing things we struggle to live, understand things we struggle to feel.

-Although it can certainly be hard to initially identify if our efforts are contributing more to a conscience alignment or misalignment, it doesn’t take much time or experience for results to become more and more blatantly obvious.
+Although it can certainly be hard to initially identify if our efforts are contributing more to a conscience alignment or to a misalignment, it doesn’t take much time or experience for results to become more and more blatantly obvious.
 There’s undoubtedly an ‘energy ROI’ (Return On Investment) on both outcomes where increased alignment invigorates and frees us while further misalignment leaves us feeling drained and frustrated.
-Simply put, the more reliably we abide our own conscience, the more functional and capable we are to engage with and participate in the lives of those around us.
+Simply put, the more reliably we abide our own conscience, the more functional and capable we are to do so to an increased degree as well as better engage with and participate in the lives of those around us.
 Those of us who struggle the most to abide their conscience quickly reveal themselves as having little energy or patience left in their lives for those around them.
 Our own conscience alignment is what provides the ‘energy surplus’ we can then use to contribute to the lives of those around us.
-The more good we want to contribute to the lives of those around us, the better aligned we need to get with our own conscience.
+If we want to get really good at contributing to the lives of those around us, we need to get as best aligned as we can, with our own conscience first.

 It’s not really possible to have a ‘majority’ alignment with no surplus.
 It seems the moment that we’re EITHER ‘mostly’ aligned or weirdly enough even ‘increasing in alignment’ (including when still primarily misaligned) we begin having some degree of surplus.
 More than we need to function.
-We become more capable of smiling at others, appreciating a glance at the sky, capable of stopping to smell the roses, or picking up someone else’s rubbish without feeling like it’s a burden.
+We become more capable of smiling at others, appreciating a glance at the sky, capable of stopping to smell the roses, or picking up after others (be it footpath rubbish or emotional baggage) without feeling like it’s a burden.
 We become ‘more alive’.
 Conversely the more misaligned we are the more it feels like we’re spending the entirety of our energy just staying afloat, surviving, meeting a base level of simple function and the more we have to spend on basic functioning, the less surplus we have for everyone else.
-Conscience alignment maximises surplus; conscience unalignment minimises surplus to below zero and you actually walk around a DYSFUNCTIONAL being: a cost to all those around you that have to interact with you.
+Conscience alignment maximises surplus; conscience unalignment minimises surplus to below zero and you actually walk around a dysfunctional being: a cost to all those around you that have to interact with you.

 Potentially the greatest thing we can do for both ourselves and others is to be conscience abiding.
 Conscience UNALIGNMENT is draining; conscience alignment is invigorating.
 OTHERS (from spouse to strangers) are going to have a VERY hard time listening to/valuing your opinions and guidance when it’s obvious YOU don’t even listen to yourself.
 If you are losing that internal battle, rallying troops to the same fight in themselves isn’t going to work in most cases.